nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

  **MSS**

  1. User requests to rename an existing tag to a new tag
- 2. AddressBook lists all people with the existing tag
- 3. AddressBook asks user if they want to rename the tag
+ 2. AddressBook lists all people with the existing tag and asks user if they want to rename the tag
- 4. User confirms renaming
+ 3. User confirms renaming
- 5. AddressBook changes renames all existing tags to new tag Use case ends.
+ 4. AddressBook changes renames all existing tags to new tag Use case ends.

  **Extensions**